Winnebago Walleye Series Official Rules

 - All boats must comply with all Coast Guard Rules and Regulations and the WI DNR Regulations.
 Any ticket(s) issued by the Coast Guard or DNR the day of any tournament must be reported and the team will be disqualified from that individual tournament.

 - The WWS Board has the right to delay or cancel a tournament due to inclement weather.
 If a tournament is delayed the finish time will remain the same.
-If a tournament is canceled the payout will be done by a random draw and no weights will be contributed to Team of the Year.
+If a tournament is canceled all prize money will be distributed equally between all participating boats.
 If the Championship is canceled the accrual of points from the first 3 tournaments will be used to determine the winners.

 - No alcoholic beverages or illegal drugs may be possessed or consumed during tournament hours.
 If a team is found consuming alcoholic beverages or illegal drugs, they will be disqualified from the series.